The teenage brain is adapting and growing daily. Development of the pre-frontal cortex (responsible [...]

 While there may not be initially be a need for alarm, if a pattern develops, it may be a sign of behavioral disorder.
 Children who suffer from behavioral disorder are at a higher risk for school failure, suicide, and mental health problems.
 Do not be afraid to seek help at any point when you observe one or more of these symptoms in your child.

 Find out how we can help!
-Call Today.
+Call or Text Today.

 Behavioral Disorder: Conduct Disorder Case Study